CrazyOptimist/mongo-auto-backup/README.md

 In the above example, `xxx.gz` is a backup file name inside the `local_backups` directory.
 `aaa` is the original db name, `bbb` is the destination db name, which are optional.

-## TODO
-Port to TS, because I love it!

 ## License
 **MIT**